 Comparing the 2 Hyatt credit card offers

 The main offer for the Chase Hyatt credit card is 2 free nights plus a $50 statement credit.
-You can apply for this here (not an affiliate link).
+You can apply for this from our top credit card offers page.
 Setting aside the $50 statement credit for now, what’s better – 40,000 points or 2 free nights?

 Both offers give 5000 points for adding an authorized user, charge a $75 annual fee (not waived, and also have less exciting things in common like no foreign transaction fees, chip card, etc.